0xPolygon/polygon-docs/docs/pos/concepts/transactions/meta-transactions.md

 ## Using account abstraction on Polygon

-There are two primary ways users can use account abstraction on Polygon: by sending ERC-4337 transactions or with third party meta transaction services.
+There are two primary ways users can use account abstraction on Polygon PoS: by sending ERC-4337 transactions or with third-party meta transaction services.

 ### ERC-4337